Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Minimum Bailouts Ensuring Solvency in any Given Equilibrium

-Let us now examine the minimum total injection of capital needed to ensure solvency.
-We start by noting that Proposition \ref{solvency} directly yields a first characterization of such minimum bailouts for both the best and the worst equilibria.
+We start by noting that Proposition \ref{solvency} yields a first characterization of such minimum bailouts for both the best and the worst equilibria, as well as other equilibria.

 The best equilibrium is relatively easy to understand.
 If the network is not weakly balanced then some banks must be defaulting, and each bank that is not weakly balanced needs bailouts to be brought back to solvency.
-It is thus necessary and sufficient for each $i$ to receive $t_i = [D_i^L-D_i^A-p_i]^+$ (by Proposition \ref{solvency}); and so the minimum amount of capital that needs to be injected in the system to ensure its solvency is exactly
+It is thus necessary and sufficient for each bank $i$ to receive its net imbalance $t_i = [D_i^L-D_i^A-p_i]^+$ (by Proposition \ref{solvency}).

-The worst equilibrium is much more complicated as weak balance is no longer sufficient for solvency.
-In addition to the above minimum payments, one also needs to inject enough capital into some set of banks so as to ensure the existence of an iteratively strongly solvent set intersecting each directed cycle.
-This is summarized in the following corollary to Proposition \ref{solvency}.